TheNoim/WebUntis-AppleWatch/README.md

 If you find any Bug with this App, write an Issue in this GitHub Repo.

 Make sure to give enough information.
 A simple: `It does not work` doesen't help anybody.

+## Final note

+I was too lazy to write the iOS Client in Swift, because it purposes is just to send the login credentials to the apple watch app.
+You will probably only use it once.